rpoleski/MulensModel/examples/example_16/TO_DO.md

  - add it to README, or a task to do it later
  - maybe add task: user directly says which method to fit
  - clean this task

+# DONE:
+ - _ln_prior
+ - min/max_values cannot be set
+ - output root file not provided - what to do then

 ### To be discussed: